 Access to a microcomputer is mandatory for the completion of assignments and contact with other students, staff and the Faculty of Business.
 The Faculty of Business maintains a current list of technical requirements.

-Each assignment and participation component that is to be counted towards the final grade for a course shall be given a percentage grade from the academic coach.
+With the exception of comprehensive exams and the applied project, which are graded on a pass/fail basis, each assignment and participation component that is to be counted towards the final grade for a course shall be given a percentage grade from the academic coach.
+The official recorded grade will be the Alpha/4.0 grading scale.
 Please review the Graduate Grading Policy and Academic Records FAQ for more information on grading scales.

 Information effective September 1, 2018 to August 31, 2019.